Luigi Mangione: State and federal charges

-Mangione was extradited to New York City on December 19, 2024, and charged with four federal crimes.
+Mangione was extradited to New York City on December 19, 2024, the same day federal prosecutors issued a complaint charging Mangione with four federal crimes, including one count of murder through the use of a firearm—a death-penalty eligible charge.
 On December 23, he was arraigned in the New York Supreme Court and pleaded not guilty to his state charges.
-On April 17, 2025, he was formally indicted on his federal charges.

-Possible remedies for murder through the use of a firearm—the third federal charge—include the death penalty.
 During his second presidency, U.S. President Donald Trump signed an executive order that requires the death penalty to be used wherever possible.
-U.S. Attorney General Pam Bondi announced on April 1, 2025, that prosecutors would seek the death penalty in Mangione's federal case.
-The state charges carry a maximum penalty of life imprisonment.
-Mangione is being held at the Metropolitan Detention Center (MDC) in Brooklyn under Federal Register Number 52503-511.
-He will remain at MDC Brooklyn until his trial.
+U.S. Attorney General Pam Bondi announced on April 1, 2025, that because of the President's directive, prosecutors would seek the death penalty in Mangione's federal case.
+On April 17, 2025, he was formally indicted on four federal charges:

-On September 16, 2025, Judge Gregory Carro, presiding over Mangione's New York state's case, dismissed two terrorism-related murder charges—first-degree murder in furtherance of terrorism and second-degree murder as a crime of terrorism—against Mangione, ruling that they did not meet the legal threshold for acts intended to intimidate or coerce the public.